samhh/tshm/README.md

 ### Output

+There is an open question as to how "Haskell-ified" the output should be.

 - Generics aren't given clarifying parentheses in the presence of object reference types e.g. `F<A>['k']`
 - Output never utilises newlines
 - `readonly` modifier isn't output

-There is an open question as to how "Haskell-ified" the output should be.
+### Configuration

+- Toggle universal quantification